slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
 - the more you know, the less you need to diversify. deviersification is a hedge against lack of knowledge.
--->
+- good investors don't sell investment advice.
+- a great reason to buy instead of renting is taht you get to fire your landlord -- naval ravikant -->

 > *'Never lose money.
 Rule No. 2: don’t forget rule No. 1.' -- Warren Buffett*